qcloud/Symblog2/README.md

 1) Installing Symblog2
 ----------------------------------

-* Install git client on your system and run `git clone https://github.com/qcloud/Symblog2.git`.
+* Install git client on your system and run `git clone https://github.com/qcloud/Symblog2.git` from the terminal.
+You must be inside in your htdocs folder.
 * After cloning is done, type `cd Symblog` and press enter.
 * Then run `composer update` to install all the necessary bundles and dependencies along with SF2 framework itself.
 * Then go to `Symblog/app/parameters.yml` and update your database credentials.